MicrosoftDocs/dynamics365smb-docs/business-central/ui-personalization-user.md

 - You can move individual actions into the promoted categories, but you cannot rearrange the order of the actions in the category.
 - You cannot move an action group into a promoted category.
 - To move an action or action group into another action group that is empty, drag the action or action group to the new group and drop it in the **Drop an action here** box.

-## Additional points-of-interest
+## Additional Points of Interest

 To help you better understand personalization, here are some pointers.

 - When you make changes to a card page that you open from a list, the changes will take effect on all records that you open from that list.
 For example, let's say you open a specific customer from the Customers list page, and then personalize the page by adding a field.
 When you open other customers from the list, the field that you added will also be shown.
 - Changes that you make will take effect on all your Role Centers.
 For example, if you make a change to the Customer list when the Role Center is set to Business Manager, you will also see the change in the Customer list when Role Center is set to Sales Order Processor.
 - Changes to a page in a pane will take effect on the page where ever it is shown.
 - You can only add fields and columns from a predefined list, which is based on the page.
 You cannot create new ones.

-## Clear personalization
+## To clear personalization

 At some point, you might want to undo some or all of the personalization changes that you have made to a page over time.
 To do this, in the **Personalizing** banner, choose **More**, **Clear Personalization**, and then choose one of the following options.
 Be aware that clearing personalization cannot be undone.